mkner/robo-time/docs/functions.rst

   returns point (x1,y1) of position d distance away from (x0,y0) at relative angle theta

-  useful for ranging sensors, for instance IR sensors, that return distance at some know sensor mounting angle theta relative to robots frame forward heading when robot is at current position (x0,y0)
+  Useful for getting the point of a remote object when using ranging sensors For example, IR sensors, that return distance at some know sensor mounting angle theta relative to robots frame forward heading when robot is at current position (x0,y0)

   :param  x0: start pos x
   :param  y0: start pos y